 After his discharge from the Navy, Mr. Hoeffer worked as a design engineer for Ralph M. Parsons in Pasadena, California, from 1956 to 1962.
 He developed prototype military equipment using early electronic miniaturization technology.
 In constructing these prototypes, Mr. Hoeffer cut and drilled asbestos-containing phenolic panels to use as circuit boards.

 Mr. Hoeffer worked as the head of renovations for the University of Virginia in Charlottesville from 1978 to 2003, when he retired due to his present illness.
-He was frequently exposed to asbestos when performing retrofit, repair and maintenance on electrical equipment made by Westinghouse, Allen Bradley and GE.
-Most to this equipment contained Rostone molded parts that included asbestos.
+He was frequently exposed to asbestos when performing retrofit, repair, and maintenance on electrical equipment made by Westinghouse, Allen Bradley, and GE.
+Most of this equipment contained Rostone molded parts that included asbestos.

 Companies Failed to Warn About Asbestos Exposure Hazards